-When establishing a remote connection between a client and a server, the primary concern is security.
-For Linux users, the best practice for accessing and managing a server remotely is through the cryptographic protocol known as Secure Shell (SSH).
+When establishing a remote connection between a client and a server, security is the primary concern.
+For Linux users, the best practice for accessing and managing a server remotely is to use the Secure Shell (SSH) protocol.

-SSH encrypts all data transferred from one machine to another, ensuring no sensitive information is compromised.
+SSH encrypts all data transferred between machines, ensuring no sensitive information is compromised.

 Prerequisites